-The Department of State is committed to upholding its obligations in support of the ethical standards, professional practices, and principles of the Hague Adoption Convention, the Intercountry Adoption Act (IAA), the Universal Accreditation Act (UAA), and their implementing regulations.
+The Department of State is committed to upholding its obligations in support of the ethical standards, professional practices, and principles of the Hague Adoption Convention, the Intercountry Adoption Act (IAA) of 2000, the Universal Accreditation Act (UAA) of 2012, and their implementing regulations (22 CFR Part 96).

 Complaints about Accredited or Approved Adoption Service Providers and/or their Supervised Providers

 The Department of State established a Complaint Registry to allow individuals to register a complaint or concern regarding U.S. adoption service providers (ASPs) or their supervised providers in the United States or any other country.

 Generally, prospective and adoptive parents must first address concerns directly with the ASP and file with the Complaint Registry if the ASP’s complaint process does not resolve the matter.

 Complainants must provide specific information such as names, dates, places, and supporting documentation to assist the relevant Accrediting Entity determine whether the ASP’s or supervised provider’s actions may raise an issue of compliance with the Convention, the IAA, UAA, or its implementing regulations.

 Once the complaint is received, the Accrediting Entity with jurisdiction over accrediting, approving, monitoring, and overseeing the ASP, will contact the complainant for further information and to provide any instructions regarding next steps.

 Each Accrediting Entity maintains its complaints policy and procedures on its website: